-Wow.
-I didn’t realize that simple act could feel so empowering.
+I had no idea how such a simple act could feel so empowering.

-It seems I’ve been quite busy this year.
-Traveling, taking classes, visiting friends and family, celebrating life’s special moments, writing, and coming up with copious amounts of ideas–some of which I experimented with and some I left on the page.
+It seems I’ve been busy this year.
+Traveling, taking classes, visiting friends and family, celebrating life’s special moments, writing, and dreaming up copious ideas – some of which I experimented with and some I left on the page.

 But it turns out that many of my journal entries have become a reality.
 I set out to widen my network, to make new friends, to build connections with others who are working toward similar goals.
 And I’ve done that.
 Even as an extreme introvert, I’ve done that.

 I’ve also managed to keep up with this self-care challenge.
 For 355 days now, I’ve been intentionally engaging in some form of self-care.
-I’ve been experimenting with activities to see which ones are restorative, and which ones just feel like more work.
-(To be honest, I wasn’t sure I was going to be able to make it a full year, but it has been so rewarding that I’ve pushed myself through the rough days even when I really felt like quitting.)
+I’ve been experimenting with activities to see which ones are restorative, and which ones feel like work.
+(To be honest, I wasn’t sure I was going to be able to make it a full year, but it’s been so rewarding that I’ve pushed myself through the rough days even when I really felt like quitting.)

 It was hard not to smile as I read through the many twists and turns of my life.
 In these 12 short months, I’ve considered many different business models, product offerings, and life paths.
 Some doors opened.
 Some doors closed.
-And some I’m still pulling on.
-But I have to admit that I’m almost more grateful for the doors that have closed because they’ve prevented me from drifting back to where I started this amazing journey.
+And some I’m still yanking on.
+But I have to admit, I’m almost more grateful for the doors that have closed because they’ve prevented me from drifting back to where I started this amazing journey.

 Much of what I’ve written about over the past year isn’t new.
 These thoughts, desires, and ideas have been with me for years.
-In fact, I’d be willing to bet that if I cracked open a journal from my college years, I would find many of the same words scrawled across the pages.
+I bet if I cracked open a journal from my college years, I’d find many of the same words scrawled across the pages.

 My heart seems to know what it wants; my brain just isn’t always open to listening.
 But with “openness” as one of my theme words for 2017, I have a feeling things will be different.